 1 800 665-6527 (Canada, USA)

 Body of water.
 Canoe-camping.
-Cross-country skiing (58km).
+Cross-country skiing (50 km).
 Cycling.
 Fishing.
 Hiking (10,5 km).
 Hunting.
 Ice fishing.
 Ice skating.
 Plant life observation.
 Site interpretation.
 Snowmobiling (40 km).
 Snowshoeing (20 km).
 Canoeing.
 Kayaking.
 Rowboats.
 Windsurfing.
 Wildlife observation.
 Winter sliding.
 Other activities

+Cabin accommodations.
 Camping accommodation.
-Lodging on the premises.
 Panoramic view / lookout.
-Shelter-accommodation (2).
-Other services
+Shelter-accommodation

 Free outdoor parking.